SUMMER PROGRAMS

 Crabbing at Port Susan

-Students will be able to participate in many activities, such as canoeing, hiking, exploring the beach, and learning about ocean currents.
-They will also have the opportunity to harvest crabs and participate in education lessons with Snohomish County Parks and Rec.
+Students participated in many activities, such as canoeing, hiking, exploring the beach, and learning about ocean currents.
+They also had the opportunity to harvest crabs and participate in education lessons with Snohomish County Parks and Rec.
+Click for blog post.

 sauk day 1.jpg

-The Sauk River provides a great setting for GPI youth to practice their rafting abilities and river navigation skills.
+The Sauk River provides a great setting for GPI youth to practice their rafting abilities and river navigation skills!
 Not to mention a thrilling experience going down white rapids on the upper Sauk from White Chuck boat launch to the Backman County Park.
+Click for Blog Post.

 sauk day 2.jpg